godotengine/godot-docs/community/contributing/docs_writing_guidelines.rst

 ::

     func choose(arguments: Array):
-        # Chooses one of the arguments from array with equal chance
+        # Chooses one of the arguments from array with equal chances
         randomize()
         var size := arguments.size()
         var choice: int = randi() % size